MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. Complete the form as follows:

     1. **Name**.
 Enter a name for the connection.
 You'll use this name in your bot in the `appsettings.json` file.
 For example, *BotTeamsAuthADv1*.
     1. **Service Provider**.
-Select **Microsoft Entra ID**.
-Once you select this, the Microsoft Entra ID-specific fields will be displayed.
+Select **Azure Active Directory**.
+Once you select this, the Azure Active Directory-specific fields will be displayed.
     1. **Client id**.
 Enter the Application (client) ID that you recorded for your Azure identity provider app in the steps above.
     1. **Client secret**.
 Enter the secret that you recorded for your Azure identity provider app in the steps above.
     1. **Grant Type**.
 Enter `authorization_code`.